accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate time-synchronised media on the screen that require subtitles (i.e. where the soundtrack provides information, such as a person's speech).
+1. Locate on the screen synchronised time-based media that require subtitles (i.e. where the soundtrack provides information, such as a person's speech).
-1. Check that
+1. Check
 	- that there are synchronised captions;
 	- or that there is an alternative version with synchronised captions accessible via an adjacent component (a button or a link).
 1. If this is the case, the criterion is validated.